 1. University Consult Service at KUMC: five months a year

 The Nephrology Consult Service performs most of the adult nephrology consultations in KU Hospital.
-The service is divided into A and B services staffed by two faculty and two fellows.
+The service is divided into A, B and C services staffed by three faculty.
 The service is weighted toward acute kidney injury, and fluid and electrolyte disorders in patients in the medical and surgical intensive care units.
 Fellows learn to manage a broad spectrum of kidney disorders in critically ill patients with cardiac disease, liver failure, post-solid organ and bone marrow transplant and multi-organ failure.
 They have ample opportunity to get hands-on experience at acute hemodialysis, continuous venovenous hemofiltration, hemodialysis catheter placement and kidney biopsies.

 2. Inpatient Transplant Service: two months a year

 The Inpatient Service at KU hospital takes primary responsibility for the care of patients receiving kidney transplants as well as transplant recipients readmitted for medical complications.
 We perform more than 120 kidney transplants per year.
 Fellows learn acute management of post-op transplant patients, dosing of immunosuppressive medications, and the diagnosis and management of acute and chronic rejection, opportunistic infections, and other complications.
 They learn to interface closely with the transplant surgical team and with various consult services, including infectious diseases.
 In addition, the Inpatient Service admits hemodialysis and peritoneal dialysis patients that require inpatient care, including fluid, infectious and vascular access complications.
 On this service, the fellow supervises and teaches 2-3 internal medicine residents who have primary responsibility for admissions, discharges and the day-to-day care of patients.

 3. Outpatient Transplant Service: two months a year